ulixee/hero/docs/main/Advanced/Resource.md

 > Resources are all network assets loaded to render a page, including CSS, Javascript, Fonts, Web Sockets, XHR/Fetch Requests, and more.

-The Resource class is returned from `window.waitForResource` calls.
+The Resource class is returned from [`tab.waitForResource`](/docs/hero/basic-interfaces/tab#wait-for-resource) calls.
 It is used to dynamically load portions of a Resource on demand.

 If an obtained Resource is a Websocket, a `WebsocketResource` is returned.